Introducing Rabbi Betsy Forester

 Rabbi Forester holds a B.A. in Hebrew and Semitic Studies and Communication Disorders, and a certificate in Integrated Liberal Studies from the University of Wisconsin-Madison; an M.A. in Speech-Language Pathology from Northwestern University; and an M.A. in Jewish Professional Studies from Spertus Institute for Jewish Learning and Leadership.
 She was ordained as a rabbi in June 2018.

 Rabbi Forester's path to ordination followed a traditional model of deep study and s'michah (certification) through a beit din (rabbinic court) upon completion of an intense course of study.
-She studied with distinguished rabbis and scholars who are leaders in the Jewish world and fully committed to her preparation for the rabbinate according to the highest standards of learning and professional competency.
-She has also studied at the Jewish Theological Seminary of America as part of her training.
+She studied with distinguished rabbis and scholars who are leaders in the Jewish world and prepared her for the rabbinate according to the highest standards of learning and professional competency.
+She also studied at the Jewish Theological Seminary of America as part of her training.
 Additionally, Rabbi Forester has studied at Svara Yeshiva and Hadar and is a fellow at The National Jewish Center for Learning and Leadership (CLAL).
-While Rabbi Forester's ordination is post-denominational, her approach to Torah and Jewish life accords with traditional, egalitarian, forward-thinking, Conservative Judaism.
+Rabbi Forester's ordination is post-denominational.
+As our Mara D’Atra, her approach to Torah and Jewish life accords with traditional, egalitarian, forward-thinking, Conservative Judaism.

 She and her husband, Scott, have three children.
-Rena lives in Israel where she is a yoga instructor; Benjy recently completed a year of study at Hadar, was a Rosh Eidah at Camp Ramah in Wisconsin this summer, and is beginning Rabbinical School in the Fall of 2018 at the Jewish Theological Seminary in New York; and Shira returns to UW-Madison and the BIC Talmud Torah faculty in September 2018, after another summer on staff at Camp Ramah in Wisconsin and a semester studying as a Nachshon fellow in Israel.
+Rena lives in Israel where she is a yoga and mindfulness instructor, Benjy is a rabbinical student at the Jewish Theological Seminary in New York; and Shira is a senior at UW-Madison and a veteran member of the BIC Talmud Torah faculty.
+Rena, Benjy, and Shira spent many summers as campers and staff at Camp Ramah in Wisconsin.